IvanGuardado/cartodb-gmapsv3/README.md

 <tr>
 <td>infowindow</td>
-<td>If you want to add interactivity to the layer, showing the info window.</td>
+<td>If you want to add interactivity to the layer, showing the info window.
+The value can be a string containing the sql to get te feature from the server o an object defining your custom infowindow</td>
 <td>No</td>
 </tr>